veeto

 Key Takeaways

-• Establishes death benefits for incarcerated firefighters who die while serving in Conservation Camp programs.
+• Establishes a death benefit for incarcerated firefighters who die while on duty in California Conservation Camps.

-• Requires payment of $50,000 plus half of the deceased's annual earnings to designated beneficiaries.
+• Requires payment of $50,000 plus half of the deceased's prior year earnings to their designated beneficiary.

 Get Involved